Should I Buy or Rent a House?

 Pros

-Flexibility: Not committed long term and no house to sell before you move.
+• Flexibility: You are not committed long term, and there is no house to sell before you move.

-Lower Expenses: No property taxes, cheaper insurance, fewer additional fees.
+• Lower Expenses: No property taxes, cheaper insurance, and fewer additional fees.

 Cons

-Rent can increase: The rent is up to the landlord, and you do not know what rent in the future will look like.
+• Rent can increase: The rent is up to the landlord, and you are still determining what rent in the future will look like.

-Lack of Equity: The money you pay is not going into an investment in a home.
+• Lack of Equity: The money you pay goes into something other than your home.
 Instead, it is going straight to the landlord.

 Interactive and Calculator: Is it Better to Rent or Buy?